How to Transfer Web Hosting From One Company to Another: 6 Easy Steps

 1. Sign Up for a New Web Hosting Plan

 To request a new migration, all you need is an active hosting account.
-So, make sure you’ve signed up for a hosting plan with us and have access to your site’s hPanel.
+So, make sure you buy web hosting with us and have access to your site’s hPanel.

 Alternatively, request the migration while setting up your new hosting account during the sign-up process.